pasalarinpasasi/Labirentimsi/README.md

 # Labirentimsi

-Its not full version, major changes coming soon.
+It is not full version yet, major changes coming soon.